mattbis/public-service-websites.checks/README.md

 .. this is how to make your website accessible to everyone and follow a standard set of rules.. that mean it works forever.

 1. lets formalise last nights brain storm and fix the names.. into how it should work even now in 2022.
-- lets ensure you do not waste money on terrible implementations.
+- lets ensure you do not waste money on terrible implementations
 - lets provide an experience that works from the slowest connection to the fastest. and uses the minimal amount of javascript. and web technologies.

 ## particular case studies